From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Introduction

-There are two recent works that utilize machine learning approaches to solve model-free assortment problems.
-First, \cite{chen2023machine} propose a variant of GCN to approximate the choice probabilities, and then directly implement a local-search-style algorithm based on the trained network.
-In contrast, based on the choice-GCN, we generate solution samples and train another GCN to learn the pattern of the optimal solution, resulting in a computationally efficient and well-performing policy.
+There are also two recent works that utilize machine learning approaches to solve unknown-choice-model assortment problems.
+First, \cite{chen2023machine} propose a variant of GCN to approximate the choice probabilities, and then directly implement a local-search algorithm similar to \cite{gallego2024efficient} based on the trained network to solve the assortment problem under one cardinality constraint.
+In contrast, based on the approximated choice model (i.e., choice-GCN), we generate solution samples and train another GCN (i.e., solution-GCN) to learn the pattern of the optimal solution, resulting in computationally efficient and well-performing policies for the assortment problem under general linear constraints.
+Even though we also use the local-search algorithm in some policies, the starting solution predicted by the solution-GCN is much better than an empty set, resulting in a better performance and a shorter running time.
 Second, \cite{wang2023neural} train a fully connected neural network to approximate the choice probabilities, and then formulate the assortment problem as a non-linear integer programming based on the closed-form expression of the neural network.
 However, as the number of products increases, the number of learnable weights of the neural network increases linearly, and the computation time of the non-linear integer programming will become prohibitive.
 In contrast, the number of weights in our proposed GCNs does not increase in the product number, and the inference policies can output high-quality solutions efficiently.